oTree-org/otree-core/docs/app/models.rst

 Very important.
 Returns a list of all the View classes that the participant gets routed through sequentially.
 (Not all pages have to be displayed for all participants; see the ``show_skip_wait()`` method).
-Must start with your app's ``StartTreatment``, and usually ends the Redemption Code view.
+Must start with your app's ``Start``, and usually ends the Redemption Code view.
 The rest is up to you.

 Inside the method, you should import the modules containing the views you want to use.